The best ingredients

 They are:

-Colour effect metallic colours
+Colour effect of metallic colours

 Our metallic and pearl colours have two types of colour effect: regular colour effect and mirrored colour effect.